leBruchette/logs-api-go/readme.md

 ### Query Parameters
 - `lines` (int, optional): The number of lines to read in reverse order.
 Default is 10.
-- `searchText` (string, optional): Text to search for within the log lines.
+- `search` (string, optional): Text to search for within the log lines.
 Only lines containing this text will be returned.

 ### Example Request
 ```
-GET /logs?filePath=/var/log/syslog&lines=5&searchText=error
+GET /logs?filePath=/var/log/syslog&lines=5&search=error
 ```

 ### Example Response